jbcodeforce/kafka-studies/docs/mirrormaker.md

     source->target.topics=orders
     ```

     As the source cluster is deployed on Openshift, the exposed route to access the brokers is using TLS connection.
 So we need the certificate and create a truststore to be used by those Java programs.
 All kafka tools are done in java or scala so running in a JVM, which needs truststore for keep trusted TLS certificates.
-To get the certificate do the following steps:
+    When running from a remote system to get the certificate do the following steps:

     1. Get the host ip address from the Route resource